9 Milk Nutrition Facts You Need to KnowRead more

 Every day you face many choices, from what to eat and drink to where to go and how to get there.
 When you choose an organic way of living, you make a positive impact on your family, your community and our planet.
 Every day, there seems to be a new food that claims to best power your clean-eating lifestyle, but oftentimes, organic living is really about getting “back to the basics.”
 You want local, natural and simple options that you can feel good about.

-If you are shopping for organic foods and beverages, it’s important to pay attention to nutrition labels.
+If you are shopping for organic foods and beverages, it’s important to pay attention to ingredient labels.
 Real organic dairy milk is remarkably simple — organic milk, fortified with vitamins A and D — so you always know what you get when you pour a glass.
-Other non-dairy options often have more than 10 ingredients, including added salt and sugar, and stabilizers and emulsifiers like locust bean gum, sunflower lecithin and gellan gum.
+Other non-dairy options often have as many as 10 or more ingredients, including added salt and sugar, and stabilizers and emulsifiers like locust bean gum, sunflower lecithin and gellan gum.

 If you are considering plant-based alternatives to dairy milk because you’re a vegetarian, there are real nutritional benefits when you add organic milk at meals.
 It’s naturally nutrient-rich like no other beverage.
 It’s an excellent source of calcium, a complete protein and contains other essential nutrients that can be hard for vegetarians to add to their diets.
 In addition, substituting milk with non-dairy calcium sources like fortified soy milk and leafy greens can lead to gaps in other key nutrients like protein, vitamin D, phosphorus, riboflavin, potassium, magnesium, vitamin A and vitamin B12.

-While plant-based alternatives, including almond, soy and coconut, are labeled as milk, it’s in name only.
-This is because milk has a standard of identity (as defined by the Food and Drug Administration) which includes that milk is obtained by milking cows, rather than harvesting crops.
+While non-dairy alternatives, including almond, soy and coconut, are labeled as milk, it’s in name only.
+This is because milk has a standard of identity (as defined by the U.S. Food and Drug Administration) which includes that milk is obtained by milking cows, rather than harvesting crops.

-Take soy milk for example: It’s made from soybeans and filtered water, but also contains added ingredients including sea salt, sugar, natural flavors and thickeners, such as gellan gum.
-Like many other plant-based beverages, soy milk is often fortified, and have different amounts, of nutrients that naturally occur in milk.
+Take soy milk for example: It’s made from soybeans and filtered water, but also contains added ingredients, flavors and thickeners, such as gellan gum.
+Like many other non-dairy milk alternatives, soy milk is often fortified, and different brands have different amounts of nutrients that naturally occur in milk.
 There’s just no substitute for organic milk, and here are other differences on the nutrition labels to consider:

 - Almond Milk vs. Real Milk: If you want more protein in your diet, you’ll find as much as eight times more naturally occurring, high-quality protein in every serving of real milk.
 One reason people may choose almond milk is because they believe it contains a significant amount of almonds.
 However, many brands contain as little as two percent almonds, which is the equivalent of just three to four whole almonds in each 8-ounce glass, as calculated from data from the Department of Agriculture’s Nutrient Database.
 The amount of almonds can be determined based on the amount of protein in the beverage compared to the amount of protein almonds provide.

-- Soy Milk vs. Real Milk: Few plant-based options can match the full natural nutrient package — including calcium, potassium and B vitamins — that makes real milk one of the original superfoods.
-Both real dairy milk and soy milk are fortified with vitamin A and vitamin D, but the leading brands of original soy milk have added calcium, riboflavin and vitamin B12, nutrients that are naturally occurring in dairy milk.
+- Soy Milk vs. Real Milk: Few plant-based options can match the full natural nutrient package — including protein, calcium, phosphorus, and B vitamins (vitamin B12, riboflavin, niacin and pantothenic acid) — that makes real milk one of the original superfoods.
+Both real dairy milk and soy milk are fortified with vitamin A and vitamin D, but the leading brands of original soy milk have added calcium, phosphorus, riboflavin and vitamin B12, nutrients that are naturally occurring in dairy milk.
 It also contains other added ingredients, including sea salt, sugar, natural flavors and thickeners, such as gellan gum.

 Knowing these differences between milk alternatives and real organic dairy milk can help you make an informed choice for you and your family.